jforrest602/_blog/Web_Requests.md

   - Understanding how data flows between client and server enables defenders to spot issues like unencrypted transmissions.

 ### 3. Mitigate & Respond to Attacks
   - During an incident, clear analysis of web traffic logs will help to understand the attacker's actions and vectors.
-It can assist in tracing the attack, identifying compromised areas, or determioning how the attack was delivered.
+It can assist in tracing the attack, identifying compromised areas, or determining how the attack was delivered.

   -   Analyzing request patterns, header manipulation, and other abnormalities can help to identify whether the attack is part of a broader strategy.